cosmos72/stmx/README.md

 cannot be guaranteed, and effects of a transaction are not visible from other threads until it commits.

-STM gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.
+Transactional memory gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

+### Latest news

+While STMX is currently a software-only implementation, work is in progress to add support for hardware-assisted memory transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
+* Intel Core i5 4570
+* Intel Core i5 4670
+* Intel Core i7 4770

+In the meantime SB-TRANSACTION, a library that implements hardware-only memory transactions on such CPUs, is already available and packaged in the [sb-transaction](sb-transaction) subfolder of STMX.
+It only works on SBCL running on those CPUs in native 64-bit mode.

 General documentation